slcs-jsc/mptrac/docs/manual/apps/atm_select.md

 | SELECT_RLAT | set station latitude [deg] | 0 |

 The parameters should be given as an indexed list in the control file (example).

-**Note:** The parameters can also be appended to the function call, but they will cause error messages, as a loop runs over all input parameters >= 3 and tries to read files named as the control parameters.
-Despite the annoying error messages the app will create a correct output file.